The Role of Charitable Trusts & the Math Behind the Tax

 When leaving your IRA to your beneficiary, the stretch provided what can be considered lifetime income and possibly assets for the next generation.
 In this case study example, it provided income past age 100 for the IRA beneficiary — compared to running out of income at age 80 as a result of the SECURE Act.

 As you can see, because the SECURE Act now has a tax at the end of the 10th year for designated beneficiaries, and because we lose tax-deferred growth after the 10th year, the difference in what your beneficiary receives is quite significant.

-There are three primary reasons for using a CRT, especially when your beneficiaries stand to inherit large amounts from your IRA.
+There are three primary reasons for using a charitable trust, especially when your beneficiaries stand to inherit large amounts from your IRA.

 2. Since the charitable trust is a tax exempt entity, you completely eliminate the SECURE Act tax when you pass away.
 This is a critical benefit because it will mean more assets in the trust and more lifetime income for your loved ones when compared to paying the SECURE Act tax on your IRA.

 3. Since the assets still in the trust are gifted to the charity of your choice when your beneficiary passes away, your estate receives a tax deduction when you pass away.
-If, under the President Biden administration, the federal estate tax exception is lowered to $3.5 million per individual as proposed, then that deduction through the charitable trust could mean more assets left for your family and less left to the government in the form of estate tax.
+If the federal estate tax exception is lowered to $3.5 million per individual as proposed, then that deduction through the charitable trust could mean more assets left for your family and less left to the government in the form of estate tax.

 To stay balanced in our discussion, it must be noted that there are no assets left for the next generation, as was the case when using the stretch prior to 2020, because the assets of your IRA are left to a charity.
 However, the SECURE Act really leaves you with only two choices; pay taxes to the IRS or have it left to the charity of your choice when the IRA beneficiary passes away.